Recovery Tech

 Theragun Pro Plus vs. Hypervolt 3 Pro: We tested both for 30 days

-If you sit at a desk all day, your hamstrings, glutes, and lower back are calcifying into concrete.
-A good massage gun is the single highest-ROI recovery tool you can buy — but the two top options at the $400+ tier are not equivalent.
+If you sit at a desk all day, your hamstrings, glutes, and lower back are slowly calcifying into concrete.
+A good massage gun is the single highest-ROI recovery tool you can buy — but the two best options at the premium tier aren’t interchangeable, and the $100 between them buys something specific.

 Theragun Pro Plus